azurecitadel/azurecitadel.github.io/demos/securitySessionNov2017.md

 author: Tom_Wilde
 image:
   teaser: secure.png
-excerpt: Security Sessions are a roughly 1 hour interactive webcast specifically for partners.
-You can hear about the latest Microsoft security updates, dive deeper into the detail and discuss specific topics with subject matter experts.
+excerpt: Security Sessions where you can hear about the latest Microsoft security updates, dive deeper into the detail and discuss specific topics with subject matter experts.
 ---

 Tom Wilde takes you through various Microsoft security technologies to help secure infrastructure, devices, applications and information.